-- Usual method: To decide whether Ω ⊢M s, check one-by-one all M-legal partial valuations defined sub[Ω, s]. - Hidden assumption: All M-legal partial valuations can be extended to full ones (semantic analyticity).
-But, it does not hold for PNmatrices (recall õ({■}, {■}) = Ø !). - Lemma: It is decidable whether an M-legal partial valuations can be extended to a full one. - Solution: Check one-by-one all extendable M-legal partial valuations defined sub[Ω, s].
+- Usual method: To decide whether s is valid in M, check one-by-one all M-legal partial valuations defined on the subformulas of s, and look for one which is not a model of s. - Hidden assumption: All M-legal partial valuations can be extended to full ones (semantic analyticity).
+But, it does not hold for PNmatrices (recall ~({■}, {■}) = Ø !). - Lemma: It is decidable whether an M-legal partial valuation can be extended to a full one. - Solution: Check one-by-one all M-legal partial valuations defined on the subformulas of s, and look for one which is both extendable and not a model of s.